hungptit/tools/docs/mw-talks.md

 --

-* My [tools](https://github.com/hungptit/tools) are introduced in the topological sorted order i.e mfind, mlocate, fgrep, codesearch, and source2tests.
+* My [tools](https://github.com/hungptit/tools) are introduced in the topologically sorted order i.e mfind, mlocate, fgrep, codesearch, and source2tests.

 --

-* Benchmark results and analysis for each benchmark.
+* Show benchmark results and analysis for each tool.

 --

-* Show some simple examples.
+* Show some practical examples.

 ---
 # mfind #